epogrebnyak/product-topics/README.md

 С. More than one product and product long-term:

 6. Product portfolio and product strategy
-7. Teams in a legacy vs product organisation
+7. Product teams in a legacy vs product organisation

 #### Comments